manmeet1049/web-ide-using-sockets/readme.md

 ## Core features: Interactive terminal, a code editor, file-explorer, autosaving the code.

-## tech-Stack used: NodeJS, ReactJS.
+## Tech-Stack used: NodeJS, ReactJS.